laventy/Tap2TripCodeReview/README.md

 3. if the next one is `OFF` at same stop, then consider a `Cacelled Trip`. (given that can only tap-off once on a single trip)
 4. consider the third one and continue the same process...

 The solution above is an example of an ideal situation.
-However, I think linear complexity is possible.
+However, I think linear complexity is possible given that the structure of tap CSV is subject to assumptions.

 ## Code Quality